 - Extreme sensitivity to the lightest touch — for some people, even the weight of a sheet can be agonizing

 - Muscle weakness and difficulty walking

 - Serious foot problems, such as ulcers, infections, deformities, and bone and joint pain

 The autonomic nervous system controls your heart, bladder, lungs, stomach, intestines, sex organs and eyes.
 Diabetes can affect the nerves in any of these areas, possibly causing:

 - A lack of awareness that blood sugar levels are low (hypoglycemia unawareness)

 - Bladder problems, including frequent urinary tract infections or urinary incontinence

-- Constipation, uncontrolled diarrhea or a combination of the two
+- Constipation, uncontrolled diarrhoea or a combination of the two

 - Slow stomach emptying (gastroparesis), leading to nausea, vomiting and loss of appetite

 - Vaginal dryness and other sexual difficulties in women